devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 ---

-# Part XVII — The "Do Not Confuse These" List
+# Part XVII: The "Do Not Confuse These" List

 If you remember nothing else before walking into the exam, revise this section last, out loud, until every pairing is instant.